-The Securities will bear interest:
+The Sterling Securities will bear interest:

-- (i) from (and including) the Issue Date to (but excluding) 28 March 2023 (the First Reset Date) at a rate of 7.00 per cent. per annum, payable semi-annually in arrear on 28 March and 28 September in each year.
-The first payment of interest, to be made on 28 September 2013, will be in respect of the period from (and including) the Issue Date to (but excluding) 28 September 2013 and will amount to U.S.\$35.00 per U.S.\$1,000 in principal amount of the Securities; - (ii) from (and including) 28 March 2023 to (but excluding) 28 March 2043 the Securities will bear interest at a rate per annum which shall be 5.21 per cent. above the dollar 10 year Swap Rate for the relevant Reset Period payable semi-annually in arrear on 28 March and 28 September in each year; and - (iii) (from (and including) 28 March 2043 to (but excluding) 28 March 2073, the Securities will bear interest at a rate per annum which shall be 5.96 per cent. above the dollar 10 year Swap Rate for the relevant Reset Period payable semi-annually in arrear on 28 March and 28 September in each year, all as more particularly described in "Terms and Conditions of the Securities-Interest Payments".
+- (i) from (and including) the Issue Date to (but excluding) 14 March 2020 (the First Sterling Reset Date) at a rate of 6.875 per cent. per annum, payable annually in arrear on 14 March in each year; - (ii) thereafter, unless previously redeemed, the Sterling Securities will bear interest from (and including) the First Sterling Reset Date to (but excluding) 14 March 2025 at a rate per annum which shall be 5.505 per cent. above the sterling 5 year Swap Rate for the relevant Reset Period, payable annually in arrear on 14 March in each year; - (iii) from (and including) 14 March 2025 to (but excluding) 14 March 2040 the Sterling Securities will bear interest at a rate per annum which shall be 5.755 per cent. above the sterling 5 year Swap Rate for the relevant Reset Period payable annually in arrear on 14 March in each year; and - (iv) from (and including) 14 March 2040 to (but excluding) 14 March 2073, the Sterling Securities will bear interest at a rate per annum which shall be 6.505 per cent. above the sterling 5 year Swap Rate for the relevant Reset Period payable annually in arrear on 14 March in each year, all as more particularly described in "Terms and Conditions of the Sterling Securities - Interest Payments".

-If an Equity Offering Linked Call Event occurs and the Issuer does not elect to redeem the Securities on or before the date falling 6 months after the Issue Date of the Securities, the then prevailing interest rate per annum (and each subsequent interest rate per annum) in respect of the Securities shall be increased by 5 per cent. per annum with effect from (and including) the date falling 6 months after the Issue Date of the Securities.
+If an Equity Offering Linked Call Event occurs and the Issuer does not elect to redeem the relevant Securities on or before the date falling 6 months after the Issue Date of the relevant Securities, the then prevailing interest rate per annum (and each subsequent interest rate per annum) in respect of the relevant Securities shall be increased by 5 per cent. per annum with effect from (and including) the date falling 6 months after the Issue Date of the relevant Securities.

-If a Change of Control Event occurs and the Issuer does not elect to redeem the Securities, the then prevailing interest rate per annum (and each subsequent interest rate per annum) in respect of the Securities shall be increased by 5 per cent. with effect from (and including) the date on which the Change of Control Event occurred.
+If a Change of Control Event occurs and the Issuer does not elect to redeem the relevant Securities, the then prevailing interest rate per annum (and each subsequent interest rate per annum) in respect of the relevant Securities shall be increased by 5 per cent. with effect from (and including) the date on which the Change of Control Event occurred.

-The Securities constitute direct, unsecured and subordinated obligations of the Issuer and rank pari passu and without any preference among themselves.
+The Securities and Coupons constitute direct, unsecured and subordinated obligations of the Issuer and rank pari passu and without any preference among themselves.